 Who can help me if I have a query or complaint?

-If you have a problem or question about your L G P S membership or benefits, please contact your L G P S administering authority.
+If you have a problem or question about your L G P S benefits, please contact your L G P S administering authority.
 They will try to put things right and answer any questions as quickly and efficiently as possible.
-If your query is about your contribution rate, please contact your employer’s HR or payroll section so they can explain how they have decided which contribution rate you should pay.
+If your query is about your contribution rate, please contact your employer’s HR or payroll section so they can explain how they decided which rate you should pay.

-If you are still not happy with any decision made in relation to your pension benefits, you can use the Internal Disputes Resolution Procedure to have your complaint reviewed.
-There are also a number of other regulatory bodies that may be able to assist you.
+If you are still unhappy, you can use the Internal Disputes Resolution Procedure to have your complaint reviewed.
+There are also other regulatory bodies that may be able to assist you.

 Internal Disputes Resolution Procedure In the first instance, you should write to the person nominated by either the employer or L G P S administering authority who made the decision you wish to appeal.
-You must do this within six months of the date you are notified about the decision or the act or failure to act you are complaining about.
+You may alternatively write to the administering authority, who will refer the complaint to the relevant person.
+You must do this within six months of the date you are notified about the decision or of the act or failure to act you are complaining about.
 The nominated person can accept a complaint outside of the six-month period if they think it is reasonable to do so.

-This is a formal review of the initial decision or failure to act.
+This is a formal review of the complaint.
 It is an opportunity for the matter to be reconsidered.
 The nominated person will consider your complaint and notify you of their decision.
-If you are not happy with the nominated person’s decision (or if they fail to make a decision), you may apply to the Scottish Ministers to have it reconsidered.
+If you are unhappy with the nominated person’s decision (or if they fail to make a decision), you may apply to the Scottish Ministers to have it reconsidered.

 A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available from your L G P S administering authority.